 The Canadian Institute of Chartered Accountants has made the capitalization of capital assets optional for organizations with revenues less than $500,000 (see capital assets).
 There is no similar opportunity for organizations to avoid the capitalization of inventory.
 Material inventories must be recorded on the balance sheet.

-If inventory was not held for profit, it would be valued at the lower or cost and replacement cost.
+If inventory was not held for profit, it would be valued at the lower of cost and replacement cost.
 (3032.05)

 If the inventory items are identical or interchangeable, the expense of costs on relief of inventory can use either the first-in first-out method, or the weighted average cost of all items, method.
 If they are not interchangeable, each inventory item would be costed individually.
 (3031.22,.24)

-The expense of inventory would be disclosed separately.
-The expense of inventory would be recognized when inventory is wiriten down sold, distributed or consumed in the delivery of services, at subsequent reversal of write down would be recognized in the period of reversal.
+The expense of inventory would be recognized when inventory is written down sold, distributed or consumed in the delivery of services, at subsequent reversal of write down would be recognized in the period of reversal.
 (3031.33)